hunterxcobby/100-days-of-code/log.md

 1. **Introduction to Make and Makefiles:**
-   - Explored the purpose and functionality of `make`.
+   - learned the purpose and functionality of `make`.
    - Defined what Makefiles are and their role in automating software builds.

 2. **When, Why, and How to Use Makefiles:**
    - learned the scenarios when Makefiles are beneficial.
-   - Explored the basics of using Makefiles to automate build processes.
+   - learned the basics of using Makefiles to automate build processes.

 3. **Rules in Makefiles:**
    - learned the concept of rules in Makefiles.